-Professor Elizabeth Dickey, North Carolina State University, United States of America
+Professor Elizabeth Dickey, Carnegie Mellon University, United States of America

-Dr Elizabeth Dickey is a Professor of Materials Science and Engineering at North Carolina State University where she is also the Director of the Center for Dielectrics and Piezoelectrics, a university-industry cooperative research centre with 26 international members.
+Dr Elizabeth Dickey is the Teddy & Wilton Hawkins Distinguished Professor and Department Head of Materials Science & Engineering at Carnegie Mellon University.
 Her research aims to develop processing-structure-property relationships for materials in which the macroscopic physical properties are governed by point defects, grain boundaries or internal interfaces.
-She is regarded as leader in the application of electron microscopy and spectroscopy techniques to understand the role of material defects on electrical and chemical transport in dielectric materials.
-She has over 150 peer-reviewed journal publications in these areas and has organized numerous international conferences and symposia.
-She is a fellow of the American Ceramic Society, has served on the Board of Directors, and was awarded the Fulrath Award by the Society in 2012.
-She is currently an Editor of the Journal of the American Ceramic Society and serves as a Physical Sciences Director for the Microscopy Society of America.
+She is regarded as a leader in the application of electron microscopy and spectroscopy techniques to understand the role of material defects on electrical and chemical transport in dielectric materials.
+She has over 150 peer-reviewed journal publications in these areas.
+She is a fellow of the American Ceramic Society, the Microscopy Society of America, and the American Association for the Advancement of Science (AAAS).

-Since 2009 Magnus Ericsson is adjunct professor of Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
+Magnus Ericsson is adjunct professor of Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
+He is a founding partner in the independent advisors RMG Consulting.
 He has for decades been closely involved in developing a global mining database.
 He has established a reputation for developing among the best overviews of the world’s mining industry.
-Together with his colleagues he has mapped all of the world’s deposits, mines and mining companies and monitored their investments and M&A activity.
-He has over the years been involved in tantalum mining in Namibia and in an advisory capacity regarding social and community matters for a niobium project in Malawi.
-He is currently setting up a new consultancy called RMG Consulting, based in Stockholm.
-He is a co-founder and Editor-in-Chief of the scientific journal Mineral economics/ Raw Materials Report, now in its 31st year.
+He has been involved in tantalum mining in Namibia and in an advisory capacity regarding social and community matters for a niobium project in Malawi.
+He is the deputy chair of the foundation establishing a museum at the site on Resarö outside Stockholm where tantalum was first isolated.
+He is a co-founder and Editor-in-Chief of the scientific journal Mineral Economics / Raw Materials Report, now in its 35th year.

 Dr Nedal Nassar, U.S. Geological Survey (USGS), United States of America